less-lab-uva/CS4501-Spring2021/project/project.md

 1. Draw a diagram of your state machine.
 Under what conditions does it transition between states?
 How have you accounted for all possible states?

-2. Write a series of unit tests simulating input to show that your state machine can handle various types of missions (e.g. finding the dog before or after finding a safe zone, reinitiating the global search if the drone is not in the camera view, ...).
+2. Write a series of unit tests simulating input to show that your state machine can handle various types of missions (e.g. finding the dog before or after finding a safe zone, reinitiating the global search if the dog is lost from the drone camera view or never enters the drone camera view, ...).

 ## Checkpoint 1.2 -- Dog Perception